melih0132/melih0132/README.md

 # 💫 About Me:
 Hi, I'm Melih Cetinkaya, a 19-year-old software development student passionate about building innovative and functional applications.
 Currently studying in Annecy, I’m proficient in languages like JavaScript, C#, and PHP, with hands-on experience in web development and game programming.
-I enjoy learning new technologies and refining my skills by working on various projects, from platform games to responsive websites.<br><br>Let’s connect and collaborate!
+I enjoy learning new technologies and refining my skills by working on various projects, from platform games to responsive websites.

 ## 🌐 Socials: